 Investigate to find what you need to make the perfect sandcastle.

-Set yourself up with a science lab in the garden and try some dissolving.
+Set yourself up with a science lab in the garden and try a dissolving investigation.

 Forces and Motion Experiments